Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Max-Stable Processes

 \subsection{Composite Likelihood Inference}

-Full likelihood inference for max-stable processes observed at a large number of sites is computationally expensive, as evaluation of the $D$-dimensional joint density involves the differentiation of (\ref{maxsta_cdf}) with respect to $z_1, \ldots, z_D$, which leads to a summation indexed by all possible partitions of $\{1,\ldots,D\}$.
-The number of terms grows at a sup-exponential rate with $D$.
-More precisely, the full $D$-dimensional density is computationally intractable even for moderate $D$, i.e., $D>12$ \citep{padoan2010likelihood, castruccio2016high,huser2019full}.
+Full likelihood inference for max-stable processes observed at a large number of sites is difficult, as derivation of the $D$-dimensional joint density involves the differentiation of (\ref{maxsta_cdf}) with respect to $z_1, \ldots, z_D$. {This leads to a summation indexed by all possible partitions of the set $\{1,\ldots,D\}$ with size $D$, i.e., the joint density is a sum of $D$-th Bell number many terms.} The full $D$-dimensional density is computationally intractable even for moderate $D$, e.g., $D>13$ \citep{castruccio2016high}.
 To tackle this issue, (composite) pairwise likelihood (PL) inference is often used in practice.
 Denoting $z_{t,i}$ as the $t$-th block maxima recorded at $\bm{s}_i$ for $t=1,\ldots,T$ and $i=1,\ldots,D$, the pairwise log-likelihood $\ell_{PL}$ with $p$-dimensional parameter set $\bm{\psi}$ is